firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/in-depth-vesc-parameter-guide.md

 **How / When to Modify**
 - For a BLDC build with hall sensors, Hybrid is recommended for smooth takeoff.
 - If no hall sensors exist, sensorless is your only option.
+- When hall detection keeps failing, swap to sensorless detection for the motor wizard and remove temporary high-resistance leads—long bench extensions have flipped spin direction and confused the tool more than true hardware faults.【F:knowledge/notes/input_part002_review.md†L37-L40】

 **Potential Side Effects**
 - Sensorless can cause rough startup on heavy loads.